Go Home W U

-"Go Home W U" is a song recorded by Australian-American country artist Keith Urban featuring American country artist Lainey Wilson.
+"Go Home W U" (stylised in all caps) is a song recorded by Australian-American country artist Keith Urban featuring American country artist Lainey Wilson.
 Urban wrote the song with Breland, Sam Sumser, and Sean Small, and he co-produced it with the latter two.
-It is the third single to Australian radio from Urban's twelfth studio album High.
+It is the third single to Australian radio from Urban's twelfth studio album, High.

 Background

 Urban wrote "Go Home W U" with his three co-writers in 2020.
 He stated that the song started as a "late night drum loop," before he began playing the bass guitar and started playing a riff.
 Shortly thereafter, the four men wrote the chorus, and then the remainder of the song.
 Urban remarked that the song was not initially meant to be a duet, but when a friend suggested the idea, he thought that Lainey Wilson worked well with the "swagger and attitude" of it.
 Wilson called Urban "one of the best" and said that recording a song with him was a "notch on my belt I am very proud of".